Benex254/FastAnime/README.md

 > [!NOTE]
 >
-> Also the docs are still being worked on and are far from completion.
+> The docs are still being worked on and are far from completion.

 ## Table of Contents